mattolson/blinken/README.md

 * Download and compile node.js from source.
 Sadly, the binary distribution in the Raspbian repository did not work for us.
 Follow
 [this guide](https://gist.github.com/3301813) but use the latest version of node.
 Compiling node on a 700Mhz ARM chip takes a long time, so grab a beer.
 * Wire up your lights [like so](http://learn.adafruit.com/light-painting-with-raspberry-pi/hardware).
+* Create an entry in your /etc/hosts for the IP address of the Pi named `leds.dev`.

 ### Installation

 * Clone this repository: `git clone git://github.com/mattolson/blinken.git`
 * Build/install node modules: `cd driver && npm install`
 * Start server: `sudo node index.js`
-* Open Chrome (or other browser capable with Web Sockets support) and visit http://raspberrypi.local:8888/
+* Open Chrome (or other browser capable with Web Sockets support) and visit http://leds.dev:8888/

 ### Thanks